-How to make mini apple pies for a fall fire pit gathering
+How to make mini apple pies for a New England Fall fire pit gathering

-Below is the recipe my family has used since I can remember and all I did differently for the mini apple pies was to dice my apples a little smaller and I needed to buy a couple of packages of pie crusts so that I could cut out circles to place on top of the filling, once it was in the ramekin.
+Below is my New England family recipe that has been made since I can remember and all I did differently for the mini apple pies was to dice my apples a little smaller and I needed to buy a couple of packages of pie crusts so that I could cut out circles to place on top of the filling, once it was in the ramekin.

 Ingredients for your New England Apple Pie Recipe: